shikhin/wodscipe/README.md

 ### Running

 The floppy image works with all major emulators, and any 1.44MiB floppy disk.
-As an example, `qemu-system-i386 -fda tetranglix.img` can be used to test it via QEMU.
+As an example, `qemu-system-i386 -fda wodscipe.img` can be used to test it via QEMU.

 ## Usage